 Clean out your makeup bag

-Now is the perfect time to throw out anything in your makeup bag that’s expired in preparation for your new spring look.
+Now is the perfect time to throw out anything in your makeup bag that’s expired, like that dried up mascara.
 You can find out what will carry you through the next season and what deserves the chop with our guide to the shelf life of your beauty products.

 Sanitize your sponges